kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 - avoiding external elements (current exception is Next/Link)
 - Composition vs configuration

+### Component Typing

+- Be as strict as possible, within the limits of the component's intended use.
+- Never use `any` or `unknown` unless absolutely necessary.
+- Use `unknown` over `any` if you're not sure what type something is.
+- Only type the children prop as `ReactNode` if you don't know what type it will be (e.g. it's up to the consumer to decide what to render).
+- Use `FunctionComponentElement` otherwise with the applicable type.

 ### Component Property Naming Convention

 ### Standards regarding storybook and when we should write unit tests

 ### File structure and naming naming conventions

-- always having a barrel file
+- always having a barrel file (index.ts)
-- CSS files should be named after the component
+- CSS files should be named after the component (e.g. `Button.css.ts`)

 ### Exports